0l1v3rr/github-readme-tech-stack/README.md

 <hr>

 ## 🧑‍🤝‍🧑 Contributing
-Every contribution is welcomed.
+All contributions are welcome.
 You can find a contributing guideline [here](CONTRIBUTING.md).
-This project is licensed under the [MIT License](LICENSE).
+This project is released under the [MIT License](LICENSE).

 <hr>